-I recently received emails from an old friend who'd smoked grass for the first time and had a terrible anxiety attack.
-He sent me a study from England that showed 50% of participants had paranoid thoughts when injected with a heavy dose of pure THC.
-But ... read my notes to my friend regarding this study - it's seriously flawed.
+I recently received emails from an old college buddy who'd recently smoked pot for the first time ... and had a terrible anxiety attack.
+He sent me a study from England that showed 50% of participants in a study had experienced paranoid thoughts when injected with a heavy dose of pure THC.

 So - why did 50% of the British research study group experience paranoid thoughts?
 And why did a whopping 30% of the control non-cannabis group also report panic attacks?
 Here are my answers to my friend:

-2) Smoke It, Don't Inject or Eat It: Numerous bio-chemical studies show that when injected, THC goes first through the liver instead of directly into the brain as it does when smoked.
-Research shows that when the liver processes THC, it converts it into another similar chemical - and this chemical, that then goes to the brain, has not been studied act all.
+2) Smoke or Vape It, Don't Inject or Eat It: Numerous bio-chemical studies show that when eaten or injected, THC goes first through the liver instead of directly to the brain as it does when smoked or vaped.
+And research shows that when the liver processes THC, it converts it into another similar chemical - and this chemical, that then goes to the brain, has not been studied act all.
 So the British study wasn't examining the effects of THC, but rather an internally-generated chemical.

-3) Balance THC & CBD: Smoking grass delivers a host of related chemicals to the brain, especially also CBD.
-Isolating THC is a big mistake in my opinion, even taking just CBD isn’t advised - smoking and vaping are optimal, cannabis pills in general not to my liking - because they lack the whole symphony of chemicals that natural grass includes when smoked.
-Again I refer you to the article on all this, from NIH:
+3) Balance THC & CBD: Smoking cannabis delivers a host of related chemicals to the brain.
+Isolating THC is a big mistake in my opinion, even taking just CBD isn’t advised - smoking and vaping are optimal.
+Cannabis pills and edibles in general are not to my liking - because they lack the whole symphony of chemicals that natural pot includes when smoked.

-6) Get Guidance When Needed: In America, on most college campuses, there’s an organization called ... that provides support for people using psychedelics, including cannabis, which is indeed a mild psychedelic.
+6) Get Guidance When Needed: In America, on most college campuses, there are now organizations that provides support for people using psychedelics, including cannabis, which is indeed a mild psychedelic.
 There are also a number of other organizations also that provide a ‘sitter’ trained to help people take cannabis successfully the first time.
-I am starting to work with my app at MAPS for instance, which is a leader in this work along with their serious research into psychedelics used in PTSD therapy.
-In most cities you can find a sitter quite readily, if this interests you.